rajdp016/Poll-System/README.md

 <li>Run localhost/poll</li>
 </ul>

-<h3>In order to run this project sucessfully restoring database file is must.</h3>
+<h3>In order to run this project sucessfully database restoration is must.</h3>